CICLAB-Comillas/CallSum/README.md

 > 🚨 Important reminder: Be careful not to upload your keys.
 Don't worry, we have taken it into account and this file is included in the .gitignore file so that they are not uploaded in any commit.

-Both datasets that are going to be loaded, the one for training and the one for evaluation, need to have the fields 'Transcripcion' and 'Resumen' so that the code works properly.
+Both datasets that are going to be loaded, the one for training and the one for evaluation, need to have the fields `Transcripcion` and `Resumen` so that the code works properly.
 If you need to change these fieldnames (maybe you don't have access to changing the fieldnames in the datasets) it is as easy as changing those names in the ***preprocess_function*** function.

 > ℹ️ The datasets used for training are synthetic datasets generated with the OPENAI API exclusively for this task, they do not contain any sensitive information.